The Christian Community

 This community, however, is reducing in size due to emigration from approximately 8% of the total population in 1946 to less than 2% today.

 Thousands of Christian pilgrims from all over the world travel to Jerusalem for Pilgrimages such as during Easter and Christmas.
-In Easter 2019 Christian Palestinians who live no more than a few hours away from the holy city, were barred from moving between the West Bank, Gaza and Jerusalem.
-The Israeli army limited the Easter holiday travel quota to 200 Christians from Gaza who are over 55 years of age.
-Palestinians who were planning on visiting the holy sites or their families in the West Bank and Israel, already a rare occasion, were blocked from doing so.
+Yet Christian Palestinians who live no more than a few hours away from the holy city, are barred from moving between the West Bank, Gaza and Jerusalem.
+The Israeli army severely restricts and controls the number of Palestinians who receive permits to visit Holy sites, and this becomes more restricted each year.

 Sabeel-Kairos is the operating name of Friends of Sabeel UK (FOSUK) Ltd, Charity number 1116817, Company Number 5595112